TheBunnyQueen/defense_of_the_forts/doc/heroes/engineer.md

 When the Sentry Gun is destroyed, the Engineer receives Critical Hit charges according to the ammount kills the Sentry Gun accumulated.
 One hero kill provides 2 criticals, and every 4 unit kills provide 1 critical.

 ### Rescue Ranger
 Adds 150 attack range.
 Increases the range of "Fix" and "Haul" to 600, and increases the Mana Cost of "Haul" to 100.
-That mana is refunded if "Haul" is used on a target within 175 units of the Engineer.
+Costs no mana if "Haul" is used on a target within 175 units of the Engineer.

 ---